The 10 Key Features in Node.js v6 LTS Boron After You Upgrade

 8. Symlink Preservation

 Instructs the module loader to preserve symbolic links when resolving and caching modules.
-When turned on, module paths are _preserved when setting <i>_dirname
+When turned on, module paths are preserved when setting __dirname

 and __filename